Simple Living With Nature

 an open jar of no sugar apple jelly with a spoon

-If you’ve already made enough apple butter or applesauce this season, give this apple jelly a try.
+If you’ve already made enough apple butter or cinnamon apple cake this season, give this apple jelly a try.
 You won’t be disappointed!

 an open jar of apple jelly on a cutting board with apples